marco-zambardi/test-book/README.md

 - Save defined segments for further analysis, or use in a forthcoming delivery
 - Plan and execute one-off or recurring deliveries, using either the ContactLab platform or a third-party application
 - Send a test delivery to an audience of your choice
-- Optionally apply a Do Not Disturb (DND.md) policy as required
+- Optionally apply a Do Not Disturb (DND) policy as required

 **Note:**
 Not all page links in this draft version of the contactplan user guide are active.
 Active links appear as hyperlinks, such as [Managing segments](ManagingSegments.md).
 Inactive links display as text in square brackets, for example, [Managing users].